1. How does WWT use gifts in wills?

 We will always follow your wishes unless subsequent circumstances have made it not possible (eg in the event we are not at the time able to cover a specific aspect of work named).
 The broader the area of work indicated, the easier it is likely to be for your wishes to be followed.

-4. Are there any tax benefits of leaving a legacy to a charity such as WWT?
+4. Are there any tax benefits of leaving a gift in my will to a charity such as WWT?

-Yes, legacies to registered charities are free of Inheritance Tax.
+Yes, gifts in wills to registered charities are free of Inheritance Tax.
 Including a gift to charity in your will not only helps the good cause in question but may also reduce the overall Inheritance Tax liability, as legacies to charities are deducted from the value of an estate before taxation.

 5. Can I draw up my will myself?